 You’ve A/B tested your copy.
 Your graphics are top notch.
 Your calls-to-action are clear and well placed.
 Now you’re thinking to yourself, “Why should I do on-site video too?”

 On-site video has experienced a surge in popularity recently years, and for good reason.
-Research shows it increases customer engagement, trust, and overall sales, making it a fantastic option for ecommerce sites looking to expand.
+Research shows it increases customer engagement, trust, and overall sales, making it a fantastic option for ecommerce sites looking to expand without using incentives.

 In this article, we’ll take a deep dive into on-site video, starting first with the benefits it provides.